TheGoodlike13/liberty_or_death/README.md

 Let's focus on setting up LDAP.
 Whatever that looks like.

 According to [#slapped](#slapped) I need to start off by installing OpenLDAP.
 That's the key to LDAP in linux.
-They even provides links for more details if things go south.
+They even provide links for more details if things go south.
 Let's get started!

 I just gotta do that 'sudo apt install openldap' and... it doesn't work.